Yassinrby/spicy-meals/README.md

 1. Create a requirement.txt file, which contains a list of the dependencies.

-2. Create a Procfile, in order to tell Heroku how to run the project.
+2. Create a Procfile to tell Heroku how to run the project.

 3. git add, git commit and git push these files to GitHub repository